 Chorus may be missing the AI bus for now, but Gong’s missing something too.
 And that’s emotional intelligence.

 You can have all of the insights from all calls and emails.
 But without evaluating your prospects on the non-verbal cues they leave behind in these interactions, you’re missing significant insights across nearly every sales workstream.
-From next steps and meeting summaries to deal and revenue intelligence, every sales person and leader needs to have a finger on the pulse of the prospect’s real objections, needs, concerns.
+From next steps and meeting summaries to deal and revenue intelligence, every salesperson and leader needs to have a finger on the pulse of the prospect’s real objections, needs, and concerns.

-And that's precisely what we have built with Sybill.
-The only sales intelligence tool out there that considers non-verbal cues and behavior intelligence to provide a more holistic view of every deal.
-More importantly, it pushes these insights into the manager, leader and reps' email and Slack, so everyone is constantly on the same page on what's really going on with every deal.
+And that's precisely what we have built with Sybill - the only sales intelligence tool out there that considers non-verbal cues and behavior intelligence to provide a more holistic view of every deal.
+More importantly, it pushes these insights into the manager, leader, and reps' email and Slack, so everyone is constantly on the same page on what's really going on with every deal.